 The easiest way to connect with other gay men by far is using a smartphone application.
 Applications such as the Japanese-created 9monsters or others like Jack’d are perhaps the most popular of these apps in Japan.
 Since not everyone is into nightlife or activism, it may be easier to find a variety of people on applications.

-In addition, if you speak some Japanese and are interested in helping out the Japanese LGBT cause, why not try volunteering with a local non-profit organization?
+Also, if you speak some Japanese and are interested in helping out the Japanese LGBT cause, why not try volunteering with a local non-profit organization?
 More and more NPO’s catered towards helping the LGBT community are conducting activities across Japan, especially in bigger cities.

 ◆Are foreign guys popular among gay Japanese men?